celiapatricio/celiapatricio/private_projects.md

 ### [2023] Constraint Satisfaction and Heuristic Search

-[PRIVATE] This project is composed of two parts, each addressing a problem through constraint satisfaction and heuristic search techniques.
+This project is composed of two parts, each addressing a problem through constraint satisfaction and heuristic search techniques.

 1. *[Nov 2023]* Constraint Satisfaction: Ambulance parking assignment.